OleksLu/The-Smart-Distance-Notifier/README.md

 Technologies Used:
-  Arduino (C++ programming language)
+ * Arduino (C++ programming language)
-  HC-SR04 Ultrasonic Sensor
+ * HC-SR04 Ultrasonic Sensor
-  OLED Display with I2C interface
+ * OLED Display with I2C interface
-  Passive Buzzer for audible alerts
+ * Passive Buzzer for audible alerts

 Hardware Requirements:
-  Arduino board
+ * Arduino board
-  HC-SR04 Ultrasonic Sensor
+ * HC-SR04 Ultrasonic Sensor
-  OLED Display (I2C)
+ * OLED Display (I2C)
-  Passive Buzzer
+ * Passive Buzzer
-  Breadboard and jumper wires
+ * Breadboard and jumper wires

 Software Requirements:
-Arduino IDE with necessary libraries (Adafruit_SSD1306, NewTone)
+Arduino IDE with necessary libraries (Adafruit_SSD1306, NewTone, Wire, Adafruit_GFX)

 Installation Guide:
-  Connect the components according to the provided circuit diagram.
+  * Connect the components according to the provided circuit diagram.
-  Install the required libraries in the Arduino IDE.
+  * Install the required libraries in the Arduino IDE.
-  Upload the provided Arduino code to the board.
+  * Upload the provided Arduino code to the board.

 Usage:
-  Power on the device.
+  * Power on the device.
-  The OLED display shows the real-time distance measurement.
+  * The OLED display shows the real-time distance measurement.
-  If an object or person comes too close (below a defined threshold), the buzzer emits a warning sound.
+  * If an object or person comes too close (below a defined threshold), the buzzer emits a warning sound.